Florida Balm

 The Green Iguana was introduced to Florida and has established breeding populations, particularly in the southern regions.

 These large, herbivorous lizards are often seen basking in trees or near bodies of water, adding a tropical flair to Florida’s landscape.
+If you have a backyard pool, they will swim in it (and their poop will be everywhere).

 Green iguana in a tree by the sea